 Further RuneScape Scams

 A post on the OSRS Reddit (r/2007scape) was made just a few months ago.
 A player claimed that he had almost 45 billion GP of wealth stolen from him.
-Old School Runescape 45 bil… This is crazy.
+Old School Runescape 45 billion GP… That's crazy, right?

-Just think about it, 45 billion GP could (if you sell it on Probemas) get you 28,350 USD of real-world money.
+Just think about it, 45 billion RS GP could (if you sold it on Probemas using our sell RS gold page) get you 15,750 USD of real-world money.
 For this kind of cash, you can buy a new car, go on a trip to any country worldwide or merely be a scamming little bastard like Mod Jed (only speculation, not facts).

 Back at the time, the post was made, the person who wrote it was accused of RWT himself.
 The community explained it as simply being greedy and wanting his/her loot back.
 The person was mostly flamed and laughed at in the comments.
 However, the mentioned player got the last laugh as more people piled up complaints about suspicious Jagex moderator activity.

 On September 20th, 2018, Runescape suspended all Mod Jed Twitter accounts, removed his Runescape accounts, and started a police-led investigation against suspicious actions.
 They even refunded people who were abused by a greedy unnamed moderator, and the mentioned player got his 45 billion back, others received their stolen goods as well.

 It is estimated that the Moderator could have recovered over 100 billion OSRS GP per month.
 If sold on the market, the gold rounds out to roughly 60,000-65,000 USD.
 This affair probably went on for a few months, at least, until he was caught and eliminated from the team.
 But the damage was done.

 While the police investigation is ongoing, we cannot expect Jagex to drop any names or identify the accused party.